Admin Roles in Zoomdata

-Figure 9 shows the global access options available for the group including the rights to read, edit and delete all existing data sources.
+The following screenshot shows the global access options available for the group including the rights to read, edit and delete all existing data sources.
 An administrator can either enable these rights (by selecting the checkboxes) or disable them.

-Figure 10 shows the manual configuration options available to manage a group's access to data sources down to the attributes and metrics level.
+The following screenshot shows the manual configuration options available to manage a group's access to data sources down to the attributes and metrics level.
 A group may be able to access all details with a data source, or the administrator can set a filter so that only specific columns or rows are accessible.

 - By default, a group has read privileges to all existing data sources.

 - Access the topic Users and Groups for detailed guidance on manually configuring a group's access to data sources.